catalintomai/mattermost-app-zendesk/README.md

     1. **Url:** `<your_url/zendesk/webhook>`
     1. **Method:** POST
     1. **Content Type:** JSON
+1. Test your target endpoint
+    1. In the select dropdown: `Test Target`
+    1. `Submit`

-**Developer Notes:** When testing webhooks locally, you will need to expose your localhost:4040 with ngrok
+    1. When testing webhooks locally, you will need to expose localhost:4040 with ngrok
+1. Save your target endpoint
+    1. In the select dropdown: `Create Target`
+    1. `Submit`

 ### Add a trigger when new ticket is created